Brown University School of Public Health: Expansion and COVID-19 initiatives

-Deans
+Dean

-Since the school's founding, three individuals have served as deans.
+Since the school's founding, three individuals have served as dean.
 Terrie Fox Wetle served as the school's inaugural dean from 2013 to 2017.
-In 2017. she was succeeded by Bess Marcus who served as dean until 2020.
+In 2017, she was succeeded by Bess Marcus who served as dean until 2020.
 Ashish Jha was appointed the school's third dean in 2020.
-In March 2022, Jha was selected by Joe Biden to serve as the White House Coronavirus Response Coordinator; during Jha's assignment, Ronald Aubert will serve as interim dean of the school.
+In March 2022, Jha was selected by Joe Biden to serve as the White House Coronavirus Response Coordinator; during Jha's assignment, Ronald Aubert served as interim dean of the school.

-In 2021, Megan Ranney was appointed inaugural academic dean of the school.

 Academics

 Brown's School of Public Health offers undergraduate, graduate, doctoral, and dual-degree programs.

 Two of Brown's undergraduate majors are offered through the School of Public Health: Public Health (A.B.) and Statistics (Sc.B.).
 The school also offers undergraduate students the opportunity to pursue a Master of Public Health degree during a fifth year.
 At the postgraduate level, the school offers masters programs in Public Health (MPH), Biostatistics (Sc.M.), and Clinical and Translational Research (Sc.M.).
 Doctoral (Ph.D.) programs are offered in Behavioral and Social Health Sciences, Biostatistics, Epidemiology, and Health Services Research.

 Dual degrees offered by the School of Public Health include an M.D./MPH program offered in conjunction with the Alpert Medical School and a MPH/MPA program offered in conjunction with the Watson Institute for International and Public Affairs.